Bryan Watson (ice hockey): Coaching career

-Watson was appointed head coach of the Edmonton Oilers in 1980, at the start of the franchise's second season in the NHL, replacing Glen Sather who was promoted to President and General Manager.
-However, when the team posted a record of four wins, nine losses and five ties to start the season, Watson was demoted to an assistant by Sather, who resumed head coaching duties.
+Watson was appointed head coach of the Edmonton Oilers in 1980, at the start of the franchise's second season in the NHL, replacing Glen Sather who was promoted to president and general manager.
+However, when the team posted a record of four wins, nine losses, and five ties to start the season, Watson was demoted to an assistant by Sather, who resumed head coaching duties.
 Watson left the team after the season and never returned to coaching.

 Personal life and death

 Watson was married to Lindy Wilson for 53 years until his death.
 Together, they had two children: Stephen and Lisa.
-Watson and Lindy opened an Armand's pizza outlet in the Old Town section of Alexandria, Virginia, a suburb of Washington, D.C. in 1983.
+Watson and Lindy opened Armand's pizza outlet in the Old Town section of Alexandria, Virginia, a suburb of Washington, D.C., in 1983.
 Fifteen years later, the business's name was changed to Bugsy's, his nickname during his playing years.
 Watson sold his interest in the business in 2013.

 During the 1980s, Watson kept on playing hockey in an over-40 league in Mount Vernon.

 Watson died on July 8, 2021, at his home in St. Michaels, Maryland.
-He was 78, and suffered from pneumonia prior to his death.
+He was 78, and suffered from pneumonia before his death.